tc39/proposal-compartments/README.md

   // which can be avoided for modules that never utter `import.meta`
   // in their sources.
   // This hook gets called for any module that utters `import.meta`,
-  // so some work can be deferred until just before the compartment
+  // so some work can be deferred until just before the loader
   // initializes the module.
   importMetaHook?: (fullSpecifier: string, importMeta: Object) => void, };

-interface Compartment {
+interface Loader {
   // Note: This single-argument form differs from earlier proposal versions,
   // implementations of SES shim, and Moddable's XS, which accept three arguments,
-  // including a final options bag. constructor(options?: CompartmentConstructorOptions): Compartment;
+  // including a final options bag. constructor(options?: LoaderConstructorOptions): Loader;

-  // Accessor for this compartment's globals.
+  // Accessor for this loader's globals.
   // If borrowGlobals is true, globalThis is object identical to the incubating
-  // compartment's globalThis.
+  // loader's globalThis.
   // If borrowGlobals is false, globalThis is a unique, ordinary object
-  // intrinsic to this compartment.
+  // intrinsic to this loader.
   // The globalThis object initially has only "shared intrinsics",
-  // followed by compartment-specific "eval", "Function", and "Compartment",
+  // followed by loader-specific "eval", "Function", and "Loader",
   // followed by any properties transferred from the "globals"
   // constructor option with the semantics of Object.assign.
   globalThis: Object,

-  // Evaluates a program program using this compartment's associated global
+  // Evaluates a program program using this loader's associated global
   // environment record.
-  // A subsequent proposal might add options to either the compartment
+  // A subsequent proposal might add options to either the loader
   // constructor or the evaluate method to persist the global contour
-  // between calls to evaluate, making compartments a suitable
+  // between calls to evaluate, making loaders a suitable
   // tool for a REPL, such that a const or let binding from one evaluation
   // persists to the next.
   // Subsequent proposals might afford other modes, like sloppy globals mode.
   // TODO is sloppyGlobalsMode only sensible in the context of the shim? evaluate(source: string): any;

-  // load causes a compartment to load module descriptors for the
+  // load causes a loader to load module descriptors for the
   // transitive dependencies of a specified module into its
   // memo, but does not initialize any modules.
   // The load function is useful for tools like bundlers and importmap